deltamodders/modding-standard/README.md

 ## Basic rules of the format.
 There should be 3 files (1 of which optional) dedicated to mod metadata and patching data.
-- `meta.json` is a file dedicated to storing the mod's name, authors, version and mod type (full game or demo).
+- `meta.json` is a file dedicated to storing the mod's name, authors, version and target game.
 It is mainly used in UI and compatibility checks.
 - `modding.xml` consists of <patch> tags, which have three fields: `patch`, `to` and `type`.
 It is used to actually patch the game and install your mod.
 - `icon.png` is an optional icon the modder can include in their modpack.
 It must be a 1:1 image (256x256 reccomended but can be any size).
 It isn't included in this example folder.